Why Too Much Trust Is Death to Innovation

 When companies collaborate, low trust is detrimental to innovation.
 But so is very high trust.
 The optimal level, yielding maximum impact, lies in between.

-A general assumption about innovation-oriented partnerships between companies is that success grows out of good relationships based on mutual trust, while poor cooperation and a lack of trust lead to disaster.
+These outcomes contradict common sense as well as a large body of academic literature.
+The general assumption, after all, is that success grows out of good relationships — based on a common vision, cultural proximity, a sense of fairness and equity and, eventually, mutual trust — while poor cooperation and lack of trust lead to disaster.
 Yet examples abound of high-trust partnerships that fail to innovate and of turbulent ones that succeed.
+Admittedly, many factors influence the level of creativity and innovativeness of partnerships, and trust is only one of them.
+But it is deemed to be a central one.1

 Is trust in fact overrated?
 Is it sometimes an actual hindrance to innovation?
 Can we think in terms of an optimal level of trust — not too little and not too much?